Imtiaz Ibne Alam

 The non-narcotic (or non-opioid) analgesics act peripherally on the nervous system to reduce pain.
 Apart from their analgesic effect, the non-narcotic analgesics usually have two other properties: antipyretic and anti-inflammatory effects.

-Unlike narcotic analgesics, drugs of this class do not cause physical dependencies and narcosis.
+Unlike narcotic analgesics, non-narcotic drugs do not cause physical dependencies and narcosis.
 However, most non-narcotic drugs are gastric irritant, except for pyrazolones and aniline-derivatives.
 For this reason, physicians generally recommend an antacid or anti-ulcerent when prescribing these medications.

 Non-narcotic analgesics can be broadly divided into 2 different classes: (1) non-acidic and (2) acidic analgesics.